jbexta/AgentPilot/README.md

     '[ITSOC]' = 'In the style of {char_name}{verb}, spoken like a genuine dialogue, ' if self.__voice_id else '' '[3S]', 'Three sentences'

-`ActionResponse's` from within a React class ignore all dialogue placeholders.
+`ActionResponse's` from within a ReAct class ignore all dialogue placeholders.
 So it's important to word the `ActionResponse` properly, for example:<br>
 ImageGen response = `f"[SAY] 'The image has been successfuly generated.' (path = {img_path})"`<br>

-Notice how the dialogue placeholders are only used for instructions that relate to how the response is relayed to the user, and not the actual response itself.<br>
+Notice how the dialogue placeholders are only used for instructions that relate to how the response is relayed to the user, and not the actual response itself.

 Also notice the information in parenthesis "( )" is only output values.

 The response is seen by the main context including the dialogue placeholders but not the output values.<br>
-And is seen by ReAct context including the output values but not the dialogue placeholders.
+~~And is seen by a ReAct context including the output values but not the dialogue placeholders.~~

+### Creating an Action Category
+Actions can be categorized, allowing many more Actions to be available to the Agent and reducing token count when not using a vector db.

+Categories and Actions are stored in the directory ```openagent/operations/actions```

+New categories can be made by adding a new file to this directory, the Agent will use the filename as the category name, unless it contains a `desc` variable.

 ### Creating an Action
-Creating a new action is straightforward, simply add a new class that inherits the ```BaseAction``` class to any category file under the directory: ```openagent/operations/actions```.<br>
+Creating a new action is straightforward, simply add a new class that inherits ```BaseAction``` to any category file under the actions directory.<br>

-An action can be uncategorized by adding it to the file `_Uncategorized.py`.
-File names that begin with an underscore will not be treated as a category, and the actions within this file will be shown to the agent alongside the action categories.
+An action can be uncategorized by adding it to the `_Uncategorized.py` file.
+Categories that begin with an underscore will not be treated as a category, and the actions within this file will be shown alongside the action categories.

 Ensure the action makes sense in the context of the category it is being added to, or the Agent will have trouble finding it.

-### Creating an Action Category
-New categories can be made by adding a new file to this directory, the Agent will use the filename as the category name, unless it contains a `desc` variable.

 ## Task Overview
 A Task is created when one or more Actions are detected, and will remain active until it completes, fails or decays.
 <br>

-The task will not run until all required inputs have been given, and will decay if the inputs are not given within a certain number of messages (Config setting `actions > input-decay-after-idle-msg-count`)<br>
+The task will not run until all required inputs have been given, and will decay if the inputs are not given within a certain number of messages (Config setting `input-decay-after-idle-msg-count`)<br>

 If a request is complex enough then ReAct is used (If enabled in the config setting `react > enabled`).<br>